Core Idea

 - Monolithic-vs-Distributed-Architectures — Different architectural styles make different coupling trade-offs

-- Architecture-Fitness-Function, Trade-Off-Analysis-Technique, Service-Granularity
+- Fitness Functions, Trade-Off-Analysis-Technique, Service-Granularity

 Sources